G-Core/product-documentation/documentation/cloud/virtual-instances/monitor-load-and-performance-of-your-instance.md

 order: 60
 toc:
 pageTitle: Monitor load of a VM | Gcore
-pageDescription: Monitor your virtual machine with essential metrics.
+pageDescription: Monitor your Virtual Machine with essential metrics.
 Check CPU and RAM utilization, track network traffic, and manage performance effectively.
 ---
 # Monitor load on a specific node

-Monitoring is a tab where you can monitor the load and performance of an instance using ten metrics.
+Monitoring is a tab where you can monitor the load and performance of a Virtual Machine (VM) using ten metrics.

-To open the tab, select the required instance and click "Monitoring".
+To open the tab, select the required Virtual Machine and click "Monitoring".

 <media-gallery>
 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/monitor-load-and-performance-of-your-instance/mceclip1.png" alt="mceclip1.png">